Jami Scott, M.S., CCC-SLP

 • Dynamic Temporal and Tactile Cueing (DTTC) trained

-• American Sign Language trainings
+• American Sign Language

 • CPR (pediatric and adult) certified